-In this work, the thermoluminescent (TL) response of carbon doped lanthanum aluminate crystals grown by solid state reaction method was investigated.
-Three syntheses using different combinations of Al2O3, La2O3 and 0.1 wt % of carbon atoms were conducted.
-The 1:1 mixture of aluminum and lanthanum oxide was mixed with 0.1wt.% carbon and annealed at 1700°C for two hours in a hydrogen atmosphere.
+In this work we have investigated the thermoluminescent (TL) response of carbon doped lanthanum aluminate crystals grown by solid state reaction method.
+We conducted three syntheses by different combinations of Al2O3, La2O3 and 0.1 wt % of carbon atoms.
+The 1:1 mixture of aluminum and lanthanum oxide was mixed with 0.1 wt.% carbon and annealed at 1700°C for two hours in a hydrogen atmosphere.
 The X-ray diffraction analysis revealed the formation of the rhombohedral LaAlO3 crystallographic phase.
-Ultraviolet-visible spectroscopies were obtained and F and F + centers were identified ascribed.
+F and F + centers were identified by ultraviolet-visible spectroscopy.
 Fourier transform infrared spectroscopic data show higher and lower frequencies assigned to AlO6 octahedra in LaAlO3.
 The UV irradiations were carried out using a commercial 8W UV lamp.
 Thermoluminescence measurements were performed at a Harshaw 4500 TL reader.
 The three syntheses were very efficient to obtain carbon doped LaAlO3 crystals with high thermoluminescent output, for low exposure rates of UVR fields.